 Treatment

-Aphids Next on the tomato pest list is a pesky little critter known as the aphid.
+Next on the tomato pest list is a pesky little critter known as the aphid.
 A common symptom of the aphids would be yellowing leaves and leaf curl.
 You might also notice stunted plant growth.
 Notice of a shiny leaf could be a sign of "honeydew" which is a shiny and sticky excrement left behind by the aphid creates this effect.
+Treatment

-Any of the above mentioned products will very easily work for aphid control!
+Any of the above mentioned products will very easily work for aphid control!Tomato Hornworm

 A downright foliage eating machine.
 This tiny tomato worm will eat everything from leaves to your beautiful growing fruit.
 As you can see from the picture under Tomato Problems, Tomato Hornworms are hard to spot.
 Happy Hunting!!!
-Black droppings left behind by this terrible little creature would be a way to notice an invasion.
+Black droppings left behind by this terrible little creature would be a way to notice an invasion.If you do spot one, you'll notice a green, reddish horn on the " behind !"

 Treatment

-Pick them off by hand!!
+Pick them off by hand!!EASY!
+EASY!

 Just put on some gloves and pick them off.
 The plants can also be treated with a common vegetable insecticide.
 Keep some brand names such as Biotrol or Dipel on hand for existing and future tomato plant care.